ricdikulous/immutable-unreal-game-lessons/lessons/02-install-the-immutable-sdk-into-unreal-engine/README.md

 2. Opening the project and letting it build the modules.
 3. Verifying that the plugin is operational within Unreal Editor.

-## Prerequisites
-Before starting this lesson, ensure you have:
-- Git installed on your system.
-- Git Large File Storage (LFS) installed.

 ## Detailed Explanation

 ### Step 1: Install Git LFS
-Since .uasset and .umap files are stored on Git Large File Storage, you must download and install Git LFS from the [official website](https://git-lfs.com/).
+If you want to use git, since the .uasset and .umap files are stored on Git Large File Storage, you must download and install Git LFS from the [official website](https://git-lfs.com/).

 ### Step 2: Clone the Unreal Immutable SDK
 Navigate to the GitHub page for the [Unreal Immutable SDK](https://github.com/immutable/unreal-immutable-sdk.git).
 From here, you can either download the repository or clone it.

-To clone the repository, Navigate to your project's Plugins directory and clone the repo:
+To clone the repository, make sure you navigate to your project's **Plugins** directory and clone the repo:

 ```
 cd MyGame/Plugins
 git clone https://github.com/immutable/unreal-immutable-sdk.git
 ```

-If you chose to download the SDK, make sure to unzip it and move it to your project's Plugins directory.
+If you chose to download the SDK, make sure to unzip it and move it to your project's **Plugins** directory.

 ### Step 3: Open the Project
 Open the project in the Unreal Editor.
 If prompted to rebuild the modules, select 'Yes'.
 This will allow Unreal to integrate the new plugin.